tailscale/tailscale/api.md

 #### `POST /api/v2/tailnet/:tailnet/acl/validate` - run validation tests against the tailnet's active ACL

+This endpoint works in one of two modes:

+1. with a request body that's a JSON array, the body is interpreted as ACL tests to run against the domain's current ACLs.
+2. with a request body that's a JSON object, the body is interpreted as a hypothetical new JSON (HuJSON) body with new ACLs, including any tests.

-Runs the provided ACL tests against the tailnet's existing ACL.
-This endpoint does not modify the ACL in any way.
+In either case, this endpoint does not modify the ACL in any way.

 ##### Parameters